HamedAlemo/advanced-geo-python/lectures/13_raster.md

 ## Raster Bands

 A raster can contain one or more bands.
 One type of multi-band raster dataset that is familiar to many of us is a color image.
 A basic color image consists of three bands: red, green, and blue.
 Each band represents light reflected from the red, green or blue portions of the electromagnetic spectrum.
-The pixel brightness for each band, when composited creates the colors that we see in an image.
+The pixel brightness for each band, when composited, creates the colors that we see in an image.

-Another type of multi-band raster data is time series in which observations of the same variable (single band) over the same area is stacked together.
+Another type of multi-band raster data is time series in which observations of the same variable (single band) over the same area are stacked together.

 We can plot each band of a multi-band image individually.
 Or we can composite all three bands together to make a color image.
 In a multi-band dataset, the rasters will always have the same extent, resolution, and CRS.